haxiomic/dts2hx/README.md

 ## Road to Beta
 - [x] Automatically handle remapping of js built-in and DOM types to haxe std js externs
+- [ ] Index signatures
+    - [ ] Classes and interfaces
-- [ ] Validation system to confirm all test code compiles **← :star: currently working on this**
+- [ ] Validation system to confirm all test code compiles
 - [ ] Explore converting _all_ typescript definitions in a package, whether or not they're connected to the package's root types
 - [ ] Redefined class and interface fields should be renamed rather than removed
 - [ ] Interface extends
-- [ ] Index signatures
-    - [ ] Classes and interfaces
-- [ ] Intersection types: handle more cases
 - [ ] Other missing types
 - [ ] Don't rerun dts2hx if module has already been generated (so that `postinstall: dts2hx --all` is faster)
 - [ ] :star: **Beta Release** *Not perfect but practically useable*

 ## Road to 1.0
+- [ ] Introduce min haxe feature set flag, so we can convert externs for haxe 4.2+ and add #if guards to support older versions
 - [ ] Improve comments (typescript compiler doesn't properly expose declaration comments atm)
 - [x] When variable fields have function types, convert them to function fields so `@:overloads` are supported and `.call()` isn't required
-- [ ] Introduce min haxe feature set flag, so we can convert externs for haxe 4.2+
 - [ ] Support native iteration (by handling `iterator` symbol)
 - [ ] Advanced type conversions
     - [ ] Generic build types, `Or$N<T0 ...
 T$N>` and `ConstOr$N<T0 ...
 T$N>` to enable better type union behavior (and enable enum subsets)